 - About using Integration Services for tasks other than traditional ETL operations

 This course assumes no prior knowledge of SQL Server Integration Services.
-This course does assume prior knowledge of SQL Server and the use of SQL Server Management Studio for development and administrative tasks.
-You should be able to create CRUD (create, retrieve, update, and delete) queries using T-SQL, understand basic relational databases design, run script files and diagnose problems that occur, and have experience building applications that access data stored in SQL Server.
-You must also know how to connect to an instance of SQL Server using the various connection dialog boxes in Management Studio and development tools.
+This course does assume prior knowledge of SQL Server.
+Knowledge in working with SQL Server Management Studio for development and administrative tasks would be helpful.
+You should be able to create CRUD (create, retrieve, update, and delete) queries using T-SQL, understand basic relational database design, run script files and diagnose problems that occur, and have experience building applications that access data stored in SQL Server.
 Other tools used in this course include Notepad, Microsoft Excel, and basic features of Windows.